The European market potential for fresh blueberries

 The costs of blueberry cultivation, packaging and logistics are on the rise.
 At the same time the market requires high and affordable quality.
 Cultivars that produce higher quality fruits are expected to play a more significant role.

 Higher costs in combination with the need for quality are the drivers behind extensive breeding programmes.
 Taste is considered the most important by professional growers.
 A high yield and quality berry can improve profitability.
+Harvest timing is also key, and there is a search for technological improvements in some regions in order to start the season earlier or finish it later, for the purpose of improving the competitive position.

 For long distance suppliers, durability has become a main concern.
 Logistical delays in getting fruit to market have affected exports.
 When exporting blueberries from Peru or Chile to the European market, more durable cultivars can be beneficial.
 Success in the blueberry sector has always been related to high investments.
 But the search for a perfect and affordable berry in a high-cost and competitive market has become a survival-of-the-fittest situation.

 Large grower operations such as African Blue in Morocco have had the support of variety breeding programmes, in this case from the Costa Group.
-Initially a joint venture between Moroccan business partners, Costa Group and Total Produce UK, African Blue has now become one of the main Moroccan suppliers to the European market.
+Initially a joint venture between Moroccan business partners, Costa Group and Total Berry UK, African Blue has now become one of the main Moroccan suppliers to the European market.
+They have also expanded their reach, by licensing Costa varieties to growers in Southeast Africa (South Africa, Zimbabwe, and Zambia) to provide a counter-seasonal supply.

 Tip: